 Ultimately, there are two types of policy you can opt for:

 What does it include?
 Sudden death by natural causes, murder, manslaughter or accident should be covered by your policy, some higher quality policies will even include suicide after an initial period.

 As its name suggests, Critical Illness Insurance pays out a lump sum – that’s entirely tax-free – if you’re diagnosed with one of the specified life-threatening diseases on your policy.
 This payment will be made as soon as you’re diagnosed – and so, unlike Life Insurance, this will pay out even if you make a full recovery.

 The help that this money can provide is two-fold.
-Not only will your mortgage be covered during your convalescence, it’ll also help towards paying for any necessary alternations to your home – such as the addition of a stair lift or downstairs facilities.
+Not only will your mortgage be covered during your convalescence, but it’ll also help towards paying for any necessary alterations to your home – such as the addition of a stairlift or downstairs facilities.

 Which illnesses are covered?

-Also, bear in mind that certain diseases – such as Skin Cancer – will not be covered by your policy.
-Check which conditions are and aren’t included before you decide whether this is for you.
+Bear in mind that certain diseases will not be covered by your policy.
+Check which conditions are included before you decide whether this is for you.

-Do I need it?
-As with Life Insurance, Critical Illness provides and extra safeguard if the worse should happen.
-Not only will your mortgage repayments be covered while you recover, you’ll also have a tidy, tax-free lump sum (often within the tens of thousands) to put towards your living costs while you’re unable to work.
+Is it mandatory?
+As with Life Insurance, Critical Illness provides an extra safeguard if the worst should happen.
+Not only will your mortgage repayments be covered while you recover, but you’ll also have a tidy, tax-free lump sum (often within the tens of thousands) to put towards your living costs while you’re unable to work.

 For more advice about which insurance policies are right for you, get in touch.